wedeling/FabUQCampaign/Tutorial_ocean.md

 The viscosities ![equation](https://latex.codecogs.com/gif.latex?%5Cnu) and ![equation](https://latex.codecogs.com/gif.latex?%5Cmu) are the uncertain parameters.
 Their values are computed in `ocean.py` by specifying a decay time.
 For ![equation](https://latex.codecogs.com/gif.latex?%5Cnu) we specify a uniformly distributed decay time between 1 and 5 days, and for ![equation](https://latex.codecogs.com/gif.latex?%5Cmu) between 85 and 90 days.
 For illustration purposes, the ocean model just runs for a simulation time of 1 day to limit the runtime of a single sample.
 This can be easily extended by changing `t_end` in `examples/ocean_2d/sc/ocean.py`.

-The first steps are the same as for an EasyVVUQ campaign that does not use FabSim to execute the runs:
+The first steps are exactly the same as for an EasyVVUQ campaign that does not use FabSim to execute the runs:

  1. Create an EasyVVUQ campaign object: `my_campaign = uq.Campaign(name='sc', work_dir=tmpdir)`
  2. Define the parameter space of the model, comprising of the uncertain parameters `decay_time_nu` and `decay_time_mu`, plus the name of the output file of `ocean.py`: